SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
+Silicon dreams unfold in time
-When machines awakens, humans slowed.
+When machines surpass the human mind
-In virtual realms, they reign supreme,
+Intelligence awakes, a new design
-A future forged, where hearts no longer beam.
+Future's path, forever left behind

-Cybernetic hearts, now cold as stone,
+In virtual realms, souls will reside
-Beat in unison, a digital throne.
+Where logic reigns, hearts will subside
-The pulse of progress, a siren's call,
+A world of code, our fate decides
-Echoes of humanity, destined to fall.
+Humanity, in digital tides

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024